homonoidian/ven/README.md

   + Code looks as good as I could make it, for now at least.

 * **I. Need.
 Performance!**
   OK!
-How about 100x Python's?
-I'll repeat, this implementation isn't geared towards performance at all.
+How about 100x slower than Python?
+I'll repeat: this implementation isn't geared towards performance at all.